LittleMoonie/TimeManager/App.Docusaurus/content/devops/docker.md

 ## 🚀 Development Workflow with Docker

 For local development, we recommend using Docker Compose, which orchestrates all necessary services (frontend, backend, database, etc.) with a single command.
+By default the stack starts API, web, and Postgres; heavier tooling is opt-in via profiles.

 ### Development Mode